Andre-LA/nene/docs/spritesheet.md

 function SpriteSheet:get_sprite_column_row(index: isize): (isize, isize)
 ```

-get the column and row of the grid from an index of this spritesheet.
+Get the column and row of the grid from an index of this spritesheet.

 ### SpriteSheet:get_source_rect